-Pneumonia is a possible cause, although it’s much less common.
-The pain is a sharp, stabbing pain and gets worse when breathing deeply or coughing.
-This condition is also accompanied by symptoms like: coughs, yellow mucous, fever, shivering, and difficulty breathing.
+Pneumonia is another possible cause, although it’s much less common.
+The pain is sharp and stabbing pain and gets worse when you breathe deeply or cough.
+This condition is also accompanied by symptoms such as cough, yellow mucus, fever, shivering, and difficulty breathing.

-Pain on your right side could be due to problems with your gallbladder, such as gallstones.
-A patient with gallstones will have a slightly yellow coloring to the skin, a fever, pain in the upper right-hand side or the middle of the abdomen.
+According to information published in Mayo Clinic, pain on your right side could be due to problems with your gallbladder, such as gallstones.
+A patient with gallstones will have a slightly yellow coloring to the skin, fever, and pain in the upper right-hand side or the middle of the abdomen.

 The pancreas is found below the liver and behind the stomach.
-Medical conditions such as pancreatic cancer or pancreatitis can cause pain in the upper right-hand side of your chest.
+Medical conditions such as pancreatic cancer or pancreatitis can cause pain in the upper right-hand side of your abdomen.

 7. Abdominal hernia

-Operations on abdominal hernias are very common and are undertaken to avoid a strangulated hernia.
-Because of its position, the hernia can cause abdominal pain on the right side of your stomach, and the area will be painful to touch.
+Abdominal hernia operations are very common to avoid a strangulated hernia.
+Depending on its position, the hernia can cause abdominal pain on the right side of your stomach, and the area will be painful to touch.
 It can also cause nausea or frequent vomiting.